SorensenUCSC/CSE113-2021/overview.md

 _a note on timing_: my tests are designed to take 120 minutes *if* they were given in-person.
 In practice, students take much longer on take-home tests because you can spend time validating answers and less time studying before hand.
 Because of this, many students spend much longer on take-home tests.
 Please consider this when budgeting time.

-Please note our final is scheduled for Wednesday, June 9
+Please note our final is scheduled for Wednesday, June 9 from 4pm to 7pm.

 ## Late Policy: